If you wish to film in the University Libraries, advance permission is required.

 CU Boulder student film projects

 CU Boulder students filming in the Libraries for a class assignment must request permission from Carolyn Moreau at least three days before you wish to begin.
-If you don’t receive a reply after 24 hours, contact Carl Stewart.
+If you don’t receive a reply after 24 hours, contact Chris Yago.

-- Upon arrival at Norlin Library, check-in and leave a signed copy of this form at the Libraries Security office, Norlin S205, 2nd floor SW, 303-492-5527.
+- Upon arrival at Norlin Library, check-in at the Libraries Security office, Norlin M298 (near west entrance), 303-492-5527.
 In branch libraries, you’re responsible for determining with whom you’re expected to check-in upon arrival.

 - The University Libraries encourages student use of its spaces for filming, however, its locations are not movie sets and filming may not interfere with normal Libraries business.
 Libraries personnel maintain the right to ask a filming individual/crew to pause, move or stop if they feel that the activity is an interference.